samsquire/additive-guis/README.md

 Why is it important that the tuples are monotonically increasing?
 This is due to a property of CRDT sets whereby they can be changed indepependly on different machines and merged safely without conflict.
 I plan to use Automerge to turn the additive GUI data structure into a CRDT that people can modify in parallel and still produce valid GUIs.
 This will let developers merge GUIs at run time.

+# The dream - Build GUIs with microblogging (or twitter tweets)

+**What you say is what you get** - you make statements about the output of layout engine that you want to be true.
+The layout engine tries to sastisfy all your rules.
+* **Update GUIs while they are running** I want to be able to introduce widgets to a running GUI with predicates.
+* **Community written GUIs** I want a community of people updating and customizing GUIs at the same time by lots of people via simple predicates.
+ * Each predicate changes the tree where rendered HTML will be placed.
+ * Widget HTML is produced through mapping and filtering collections as per a React GUI.
+ * **Codeless layout** Stating facts about the layout means you do not need to manually position elements into a layout with code.
+ * **Predicate join** Like an SQL join, If someone wants a one piece of data to appear next to another piece of data, from a different collection, there has to be some kind of data join.
+Each component on the screen is mapping data with respect to a data source collection.
+ * **Modifying running GUIs and creating new features with statements** It should be possible to add an expression to a running GUI to extend it in ways that the author did not anticipate.
+This can be done with an interactive predicate join.

+ # GUIs that multiple people can hack on without trampling eachother's changes

+Changing the layout is accomplished by adding statements or removing statements.

 ## Quickstart - predicates

 Rules in additive GUIs look like this - you describe the propositions of each widget on the screen and let the computer generate the layout.